 The most common reason to have a knee joint replaced is to relieve severe arthritis pain.
 Your doctor may recommend knee joint replacement if:

-You're having pain for knee arthritis that keeps you from sleeping or doing normal activities.
+You are having pain from knee arthritis that keeps you from sleeping or doing normal activities.

-You can't walk and take care of yourself.
+You cannot walk and take care of yourself.

 Your knee pain has not improved with other treatment.